neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 (sleap-training)=
 ## Model training
-This will consist of two parts - [preparing a training job](prepare-the-training-job) (on your local SLEAP installation) and [running a training job](run-the-training-job) (on the HPC cluster's SLEAP module).
+This will consist of two parts: [preparing a training job](prepare-the-training-job) (on your local SLEAP installation) and [running a training job](run-the-training-job) (on the HPC cluster's SLEAP module).
 Some evaluation metrics for the trained models can be [viewed via the SLEAP GUI](evaluate-the-trained-models) on your local SLEAP installation.